Chapter One: Seeds of Doubt

 “It’s fine.
 I think the point is that maybe Luna sees something in you.
 You’re just as good as any fire wielder I know.”

-“The only other fire wielder you know is Jaxson.”
-I say with a chuckle.
+“The only other fire wielder you know is Jaxson,” I chuckle.

 “Yeah, well, he’s a prick.
-I can’t imagine why Luna would choose him,” she says with a laugh.
+I can’t imagine why Luna would choose him,” she laughs.

 We pause before I change the subject.

 “Do you know Ehren very well?”
 I ask.

 “Just because he’s the leader of my element doesn’t mean I know him well,” she chuckles, “not like you know Coburn, anyways.
 He seems nice enough from the few times I’ve talked to him though,” she pauses for a moment, “what has Coburn told you about the different assignments he goes on?”

 I think back to the conversations we’ve had about it.
 I usually get the sense it’s not something he likes to talk about, but he’s opened up to me a few times.

 “Not a lot, honestly.
 He doesn’t talk about it much,” I shrug.